Ableton/AudioPerfLab/README.md

 ## Energy

 A graph of the estimated power consumption of the AudioPerLab process in watts.
-This can be used to compare the energy impact of different approaches for defeating core switching and frequency scaling (see the Minimum Load and Busy Threads sliders).
+This can be used to compare the energy impact of different approaches for avoiding core switching and frequency scaling (see the Minimum Load and Busy Threads sliders).

 ## Audio